Database Information Retrieval

 • And more.

-We can also filter by publication date, full text availability, document type, language, number of pages, and images (depending on the database and its content).
+We can also use metadata to filter search results by publication date, full text availability, document type, language, number of pages, and images (depending on the database and its content).
 In the end, this means we have greater control over the search process than we do in a search engine because the corpus is better defined.

-In the previous section on web information retrieval, I showed how we can search the web by using the :filetype operator to limit results to PDFs, DOCX, XLSX, etc files.
-In a bibliographic database like ASC, we can limit results by document type.
+In the previous section on web information retrieval, I showed how we can search the web using the :filetype operator to limit results to PDFs, DOCX, XLSX, etc files.
+In a bibliographic database like ASC, we can limit results by document type instead.
 That means we can restrict results to document types like:

 • articles